pferrot/pferrot.github.io/_pages/index.md

   #cta_url: "https://unsplash.com"
 ---

 I am a **distributed systems software engineer** with a passion for solving complex problems with **open source** technologies.
 I am pragmatic and always keep in mind what problem we are trying to solve ("customer first").
 I am capable of quickly understanding complex businesses.
 I will **architect, implement, operate and support** the most complex systems.
-And I will then work myself out of the job – thanks to **automations** and knowledge transfer – to tackle the next challenging problem.
+I will then work myself out of the job – thanks to **automations** and knowledge transfer – to tackle the next challenging problem.

 # Career path
-During my career, I have already been:
+I have already occupied the following roles (in reverse chronological order):
-* software architect at a large multinational tech company
+* software architect at a large multinational tech company (current)
 * technical lead and then head of development in a small company
 * java engineer in a service company
 * junior j2ee engineer in a startup company